dermotte/LIRE/src/main/docs/developer-docs/docs/findcolor.md

 # Searching for Color with Lire
 Since Lire already supports Color histograms (with the MPEG-7 ScalableColor descriptor), functions for searching for colors have been added in Lire 0.5.1:

-  * With ``DocumentBuilderFactory.getColorOnlyDocumentBuilder()`` you will get an appropriate DocumentBuilder for indexing the images with Scalable Color only.
-You can also use the ``DocumentBuilderFactory.getExtensiveDocumentBuilder()``, then all information for texture and color distribution search is included.
+  * With ``new GlobalDocumentBuilder(ScalableColor.class)`` you will get an appropriate DocumentBuilder for indexing the images with Scalable Color only.
+You can also use the following

+           GlobalDocumentBuilder globalDocumentBuilder = new GlobalDocumentBuilder();
+           globalDocumentBuilder.addExtractor(ColorLayout.class)
+           globalDocumentBuilder.addExtractor(EdgeHistogram.class)
+           globalDocumentBuilder.addExtractor(ScalableColor.class)

+   to create a `DocumentBuilder` where all information for texture and color distribution search is included.
-  * With ``DocumentFactory.createColorOnlyDocument(java.awt.Color)`` a simple document for searching based on one color can be created in a fast and efficient way.
+  <-- * With ``DocumentFactory.createColorOnlyDocument(java.awt.Color)`` a simple document for searching based on one color can be created in a fast and efficient way. -->
   * Note that the whole images are indexed.
 A far better way would be to distinguish between background and foreground.
 However this topic is currently not addressed in Lire.

 Contributions for background foreground separation are welcome :-)